oceanprotocol/ocean.py/READMEs/main-flow.md

     alice_wallet,
     datatoken_args=[DatatokenArguments(files=[url_file])],
 )
-print(f"Just published asset, with did={ddo.did}")
 ```

+### DIDs and DDOs

+A DID Document (DDO) is a JSON blob that holds information about the DID.
+Given a DID, a resolver will return the DDO of that DID.

+An Ocean _asset_ has a DID and DDO.
+The DDO should include metadata about the asset, and define access in at least one service.
+Only owners or delegated users can modify the DDO.

+DDOs follow a schema - a pre-specified structure of possible metadata fields.

+Ocean Aquarius helps in reading, decrypting, and searching through encrypted DDO data from the chain.

+[Ocean docs](https://docs.oceanprotocol.com/core-concepts/did-ddo) have further info yet.

-### Metadata Encryption or Compression
+### DDO Encryption or Compression

-The asset metadata is stored on-chain.
+The DDO is stored on-chain.
 It's encrypted and compressed by default.
 Therefore it supports GDPR "right-to-be-forgotten" compliance rules by default.

 You can control this during create():
 - To disable encryption, use `ocean.assets.create(..., encrypt_flag=False)`.